TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/setup-multiple-gateways.md

 ### 2. Install Multiple Instances of Tyk Gateways

 The following settings would generate 3 replicas of gateway that get Load Balanced behind the Azure Application Gateway.
-The gateway share the same persistent volume to store the APIs, policies, and middleware config.
+The gateway shares the same persistent volume to store the APIs, policies, and middleware configs.

 ```bash
 NAMESPACE=tyk-oss